vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 $$H(P)> \kappa$$

-Where $\kappa$ is some exogenous informational/cognitive constraint. $X$ represents, in a way, the 'memory' of the student.
+Where $\kappa$ is some exogenous informational/cognitive constraint.[^1] $X$ represents, in a way, the 'memory' of the student.
 Here, memory acts as a garbled version of reality, which we take here to mean that it is a random variable with a certain amount of entropy.
 One can also think of this as adding noise to the present student's signal, where we derive a constraint for how much the student can limit this noise that works universally across all information structures.

 Therefore, our constraint is on how informative this signal can be.
 When $\kappa$ is very low, the distribution $P$ can be designed by the student so that some outcomes are very unlikely and unlikely, making the signal very informative.